-VIII Confidentiality
+IX Confidentiality

 The IID will treat as confidential any non-public information submitted by an Insurer and for which confidential treatment is clearly requested.
 The IID is not aware of any state or federal statutes that provide additional protection for information submitted to it.
-By submitting information to the IID, the Insurer acknowledges that the IID may share any such information with any state insurance department as well as other NAIC staff members who participate in the review of applications.
-Additionally, in the event the IID or NAIC is served with a subpoena, motion, order, or other legal process requiring the production of such information or testimony related thereto, the NAIC will make best efforts to inform the Insurer of such third-party request in order to afford the Insurer an opportunity to take whatever action it deems appropriate to protect the confidentiality of its information.
+By submitting information to the IID, the Insurer acknowledges that the IID may share any such information with any state insurance department as well as other NAIC staff members who participate in the review of applications and renewals.
+Additionally, in the event the IID or NAIC is served with a subpoena, motion, order, or other legal process requiring the production of such information or testimony related thereto, the NAIC will make best efforts to inform the Insurer of such thirdparty request in order to afford the Insurer an opportunity to take whatever action it deems appropriate to protect the confidentiality of its information.
 The Insurer acknowledges the NAIC may comply with the request and any order compelling compliance with such request.

-IX Amendment to the Plan
+X Amendment to the Plan

 The Working Group will consider relevant proposals submitted to IID for modifications to the Plan.
 All proposals will be considered during open conference calls or meetings of the Working Group throughout the year.
 The proposal must be complete and concise and include any relevant supporting documents.
-Proposals exposed and adopted by the Working Group would become effective following adoption by the Surplus Lines (C) Task Force during its next scheduled meeting.
-For complete details regarding the amendment process, refer to the Working Group's webpage.
+Proposals exposed and adopted by the Working Group would become effective following adoption by the Surplus Lines (C) Task Force and the Property and Casualty Insurance (C) Committee.